Weak September jobs report underscores Fed’s misdiagnosis of delta variant’s toll on the economy

 Friday’s jobs report is the last such release before the Fed’s November policy meeting, when officials are expected to officially announce a “taper” of the Fed’s support for the markets.
 Fed officials have said they need to see “substantial further progress” on inflation and the labor market before scaling back on $120 billion a month in asset purchases.

-At a news conference last month, Powell said some of his colleagues believed that bar had already been met, while others wanted to see more job gains before green lighting a taper.
-Powell said his views was that “the test is all but met" and wouldn’t hinge on gangbuster job growth in September.
+At a news conference last month, Powell said some of his colleagues believed that bar had already been met, while others wanted to see more job gains before greenlighting a taper.
+Powell said his view was that “the test is all but met” and wouldn’t hinge on gangbuster job growth in September.
 (At that point, the August jobs report had come in at a disappointing 235,000, although on Friday the August jobs report was revised up to 366,000 jobs gained.)

-“It wouldn’t take a knockout, great, super strong employment report,” Powell said.
+“It wouldn’t take a knockout, great, super-strong employment report,” Powell said last month.
 “It would take a reasonably good employment report for me to feel like that test is met.”

 Indeed, there were some brighter spots to the September jobs report.
-Retail added 56,000 jobs, and professional and business services, like architectural and engineering services, technical consulting services and computer systems designs was up 60,000 for the month.
-Some economists also cautioned that the drop of 161,000 jobs in state and local government education was due, in part, to seasonal adjustments.
+Retail added 56,000 jobs, and professional and business services, such as architectural and engineering services, technical consulting services and computer systems design, were up 60,000 for the month.
+Some economists also cautioned that the drop of 161,000 jobs in state and local government payrolls was due in part to seasonal adjustments.

 Fed grapples with slowing economic recovery, ethics dilemma and questions over the central bank’s leadership